Nikki Romney - paintings

 LET'S DO THIS - SOLD

-Touching on Jacinda Adern & Labour's promise to put children at the heart of everything it does, with some cool tags by neighbourhood children and a reference to the reality of coalition politics ...
-Adern presents a smiley face and talks well - but is she just a show puppet? time will tell.
-NZ has very high rates of child abuse.
+Touching on Jacinda Adern & Labour's promise to put children at the heart of everything her government, with some cool tags by neighbourhood children and a reference to the reality of coalition politics ...
+Adern presents a smiley face and talks well - but is she just a show puppet... a mistress of spin?
+Time will tell.
+NZ has shameful rates of child abuse & poverty.

 THE THREE BITCHES - SOLD